edamamet/nimi-dots/README.md

 <br>

-> this installation guide uses stow/symlink managers. if you're not about that life, or you use nixos, you can install it the old-fashioned way, but it's not covered here. you probably don't need an installation guide anyway
+> this installation guide uses stow/symlink managers. if you don't know what that is, keep reading. otherwise, if you're not about that life, or you use nixos, you can install it the old-fashioned way, but it's not covered here. you probably don't need an installation guide anyway